-As the fundraising arm for the Rehabilitation Centre for Children, all money raised is re-invested the needs of the children who access services at the centre.
+As the fundraising arm for the Rehabilitation Centre for Children and the SSCY Centre, all money raised is re-invested into the needs of the children who access services at the centres.

 Individual children’s equipment